devopsw18/docs/docs/Backend/ApisList/hospitalUIApi.md

 >>- Long hospitalId
 >- if used:

-## 	get all hospitalstaffs from a specific hospital
+## 	Get all hospitalstaffs from a specific hospital
 >- **Mapping:** Get(role HOSPITALADMIN)
 >- **URL:** /api/i/hospitalstaff/allhospitalstaff/{hospitalId}
 >> Long hospitalId